-The Analytics pane provides important details relating to the impact of this error on your application.
+The Analytics pane provides important details relating to the impact of this event in your application.
 It is divided into two areas: the Analytics pane and chart.

-The analytics pane shows you the exact type of error, when it began and how many times its and out of how many calls.
-The analytics chart shows you the volume of the error over the course of the selected timeframe (e.g. last hour,day, week,..).
-You can also filter the chart to shows the volume in specific applications or servers.
+The Analytics pane provides the type of event, when it began and how many times its and out of how many calls.
+The Analytics chart shows you the volume of the event over the course of the selected timeframe (e.g. last hour,day, week,..).
+This enables you to filter the chart to display the volume of the event in specific applications or servers.

-You can click the JVM or Server labels to directly to see the volume of the error on specifically on that machine or application.
-You can also hover over the occurrences label to see the number of times this error has occurred and out of how many calls into the method containing it.
+Click the JVM or Server labels to directly to see the volume of the event on specifically on that machine or application.
+Hover over the occurrences label to see the number of times this event has occurred and out of how many calls into the method containing it.

-The Analytics Pane on the left and the Event Chart on the right reflecting the volume of the error.
+The Analytics Pane (left) and the Chart (right) displaying the volume of the event

-When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the error analysis (available only when such exceptions exist).
+When an exception is caught and re-thrown once or more within the thread, Related Events drop-down displays the root cause (available only when such exceptions exist).

-At the bottom of the stack the machine name and the JVM thread name in which this error occurred appear.
-3rd party code is hidden by default and shown by switching on Show 3rd party methods at the bottom of the stack.
+At the bottom of the stack the machine name and the JVM thread name in which this event occurred are displayed.
+By default, 3rd party code is hidden.
+To display them, from the bottom of the stack, turn Show 3rd party methods on.
 To copy the full stack to the clipboard, click COPY STACK.

 Call Stack pane

-By default, the Source Code View shows a decompiled Java version of the bytecode executing within the JVM at the moment of error.
+By default, the Source Code View shows a decompiled Java version of the bytecode executing within the JVM at the moment of event.
 Hover over any highlighted variable to display its value and jump to see its full contents within the variable grid.
-The row in which the error occurred is highlighted, as depicted below.
+The row in which the event occurred is highlighted, as depicted below.

-The full error message appears in the title of the code pane.
+The full event message appears in the title of the code pane.